 Learning to love yourself again for who you are and not what others tell you to be.

-Here are a few things to remember and recognise you are healing, if you’ve come so far and that bad moment has made you question something.
+Here are a few things to remember and recognise you are healing if you’ve come so far and that bad moment has made you question something.

-When you have newfound confidence, happiness, respect for yourself and others, moving forward in your life no matter how slow or how fast, you are a great example to others going through this very traumatic experience, you are healing from narcissist abuse.
+When you have newfound confidence, happiness, respect for yourself and others, moving forward in your life no matter how slow or how fast, you are a great example to others going through this very traumatic experience.
+You are healing from narcissist abuse.
 You are stronger and wiser than you were before, and you have a newfound ability to stand up for yourself.
 You now recognise when you’ve been manipulated by shame, guilt, passive-aggressive behaviour.
 Take steps to keep discovering your inner confidence.
 It’s something you create from within daily.
 By how you walk, how you talk to yourself, how you dress, trying new things, growing who you are as an individual.

-If you can now assertively and loving to communicate who you are to others, if you can now say no to something that you don’t believe is good for you, even if you take a step back, that’s ok just go again, reminding yourself of your values, who you are, what you will and will not accept from others.
+If you can now assertively and loving communicate who you are to others, if you can now say no to something that you don’t believe is good for you, even if you take a step back, that’s ok just go again, reminding yourself of your values, who you are, what you will and will not accept from others.

 If you’ve seen reality, even if that reality hit hard, if you now can respect and know yourself enough, to walk away from people who simply don’t make you feel good, not fearing hurting those who hurt you by simply walking away, remember they Handed you the knife with their treatment towards you.
-That’s why you had to cut them loose, this is never mean or to hurt another.
-This is because they hurt you, they are no good for you.
-All you did it’s what’s best for your mental health, they are not worthy of you, nothing to feel guilty or ashamed for, you are a loving, kind, caring person who gave it your all and perhaps more than you should as you didn’t understand.
+That’s why you had to cut them loose.
+This is never mean or to hurt another.
+This is because they hurt you.
+They are no good for you.
+All you did it’s what’s best for your mental health.
+They are not worthy of you, nothing to feel guilty or ashamed for.
+You are a loving, kind, caring person who gave it your all and perhaps more than you should as you didn’t understand.
 Now you are starting to understand you know you can not help them, you’re freeing each other, what they choose to do with that is up to them, your entitled to live in a non-toxic environment, you’re entitled to be you.

 When you are no longer in denial, you want to stand up for yourself, you want to be valued and be heard, you’ll no longer worry about being judged, as you know those who judge have their own issues, those who truly love and care about you, will respect you as you do them.
 With good intentions, there is no wrong way or right way to live your life.
 There is only your way.
 Don’t worry about judgment from others, the haters or the naysayers.
 They are not your problem.
 You can believe and recover.
-You can aim high and miss them go again, we all make mistakes, those mistakes are ok, we just get up, learn from them and go again.
+You can aim high and miss them go again.
+We all make mistakes.
+Those mistakes are ok.
+We just get up, learn from them and go again.

-Be humble, not everyone needs to know your business, most don’t care, some are glad it’s you and others are envious of you, yet there are those who truly care about you, just like you care for others.
+Be humble.
+Not everyone needs to know your business.
+Most don’t care, some are glad it’s you, and others are envious of you, yet there are those who truly care about you, just like you care for others.
 Share with those who raise you up, those who pull you down, teach them with massive action and success, whatever you want to be successful in that they underestimate you.

 When you no longer people please, you’ll be able to say no to others without fear of them walking out of your life because you’ll know people like that are not worthy of you.
 Even if you’re just learning the art of saying no, recognising that you can be with someone and feel alone, yet you can be alone and not feel lonely, this takes time and practice.
-Once you start doing things for you, it gets easier.
+Once you start doing things for yourself, it gets easier.

 When know and recognise that any relationship is given and take.
 You’ll happily give to those who are willing to give to you.
 When respect and manners are no longer being served, you now know to leave the table.